 Talk about how this project helped push you forward:

 - Could you make changes to a process that then saved time or money?

 - Did your analysis feed into future work?

 - Did this success help you discover what you enjoy and are good at?

 What tools have you used to publish data to end users?

 This is an opportunity to show your understanding of the range of options for data visualisation and when they are appropriate.

-- Excel – if you have worked in a startup, small organisation or prefer Excel as a one-stop-shop.
+- Excel – if you have worked in a startup, or small organisation or prefer Excel as a one-stop-shop.
 There is nothing wrong with using Excel for smaller datasets that don’t contain sensitive information.

 - Enterprise Tools – if you have worked in a bigger organisation you may have used Tableau, PowerBI or MicroStrategy.
-These are more expensive with associated licensing and training costs but provide a secure way to connect from database to visualisation layer.
+These are more expensive with associated licensing and training costs but provide a secure way to connect from the database to the visualisation layer.